makrai/notes/ponti18-advers-propa-zero-shot-cross-ling-word-vec-spec-emnlp.md

 # Abstract

 * a novel approach to specializing the full distributional vocabulary
-  * [an] adversarial post-specialization method
+  * an adversarial post-specialization method
   * combining a standard L2-distance loss with an adversarial loss: the adversarial component produces more realistic output vectors
 * three languages (it, de) and on three tasks:
-  * word similarity, dialog state tracking, and lexical simplification.
-We
+  * word similarity, dialog state tracking, and lexical simplification
-  * consistent improvements over ... other state-of-the-art specialization
+  * consistent improvements over other SOTA specialization
 * we also propose a cross-lingual transfer method for zero-shot specialization
-  * without any lexical knowledge in the target language [or] bilingual data
+  * without any lexical knowledge in the target language or bilingual data

 # 1 Intro

 * specialize the distributional spaces for a particular relation, e.g.,
-  * synonymy (i.e., true similarity) (Faruqui+ 2015; Mrkšić+ 2017) or
+  * synonymy (i.e., true similarity; Faruqui+ 2015; Mrkšić+ 2017) or
   * hypernymy (Nickel and Kiela, 2017; Nguyen+ 2017; Vulić and Mrkšić, 2018)
-* this paper ...  addresses the following two research questions:
+* this paper addresses the following two research questions:
   1. more realistic specialized vectors for the full vocabulary?
   1. where resources are scarce or non-existent?
-* Our model ... casting the feed-forward specialization network as a generator
+* Our model casting the feed-forward specialization network as a generator
   * discriminator component learns to discern original specialized vectors (produced by any local specialization model) from vectors produced by transforming distributional vectors with the